HIPERFIT/hiperfit.github.com/publications.md

 ---
 {% include JB/setup %}

+* Cosmin E. Oancea and Wojciech M. Pawlak, __Re-Write Rules for Flattening in Fast Memory the Parallelism of Hull-White Trinomial Pricing__, Technical Report, 2021, [PDF](/pdf/flat_rwr_hull_white.pdf).
+(This is the companion document to the [ARRAY '21 article](https://doi.org/10.1145/3460944.3464309).)

 * Martin Elsman and Ken Friis Larsen. __Efficient Translation of Certain Irregular Data-Parallel Array Comprehensions (Extended Abstract)__.
 In Draft Proceedings of _the 21st International Symposium on Trends in Functional Programming (TFP '20)_.
 Krakow, Poland.
 February 2020.
 [PDF](/pdf/fut-comprehensions.pdf).

 * Wojciech Pawlak, Martin Elsman, and Cosmin Oancea. __A Functional Approach to Accelerating Monte Carlo based American Option Pricing__.
 In _31st symposium on Implementation and Application of Functional Languages (IFL '19)_.
 Singapore.
 September, 2019.